Chapter 1 : Catch Me If You Can

-I’m trying out for the Gryffindor Quidditch team – exactly what my eldest brother told me not
+I’m trying out for the Gryffindor Quidditch team – exactly what my eldest brother told me not to do.
+Git.

 It’s not even for a good reason, either!
 He’s not conflicted over my being his sister, making his choice in picking a new Seeker reasonably difficult.
 We don’t want anybody claiming nepotism over my being a superb flier and simply better then their sorry arses at Quidditch.
 That would be understandable, not enough to make me drop out of tryouts mind you, but I suppose I’d empathize with the situation.

 But James is the epitome of unreasonable, and he has responded to my queries of why I cannot try out for his team with one simple answer: